Poppy and Dale's experience as foster carers in Rotherham

-The couple say their proudest moment was adopting 6 of their foster children.
+The couple say their proudest moment was adopting 6 of their looked after children.
 “This made all our lives complete.
 Helping to place many children with other adoptive parents has been wonderful too”.

 The couple have completed a number of courses through Fostering Rotherham, including courses in: religion, heritage and ethnicity.
-The courses have enabled Poppy and Dale to better support their foster children.
+The courses have enabled Poppy and Dale to better support their looked after children.
 Poppy even gained an NVQ in Equality and Diversity, explaining.
-“It all helps with our learning and development as foster carers”.
+“It all helps with our learning and development as foster carers."

 Sadly, Poppy admits that the children in her care have encountered racism.
 This is a challenging situation for foster carers to deal with: “Children learn from others, what they see, experience and hear, is what they think is acceptable.
 So we must, as adults show that racism of any kind is not acceptable.”

 During these challenging periods the couple say they have always felt supported: "We have had some very understanding, caring supervisory workers over the years that we have been fostering.”